prominenceai/deepstream-services-library/docs/api-display-type.md

 Further control of Display Types can be achieved by enabling/disabling the Action or Trigger in a Client callback function when other events occur.
 The start and end of a recording session to enable/disable display of a `REC` symbol for example.

 ### Construction and Destruction
 There are eight (8) base types used when creating other complete types for actual display, seven of which are RGBA Color Types.
 * **RGBA Custom Color** - a static color defined with red, green, blue, and alpha color values.
 * **RGBA Predefined Color** - a static color defined from one of twenty (20) predefined colors, plus alpha value.
 * **RGBA Random Color** - a dynamic color defined with optional hue and luminosity constraints, plus alpha value.
 * **RGBA On-Demand Color** - a dynamic color defined with a client callback function to provide RGBA color values on demand.
 * **RGBA Color Palette** - a dynamic palette of colors defined with two or more RGBA colors of any type.
-* **RGBA Predefined Color Palette** - a dynamic palette of color defined from one of five (5) predefined color palettes, plus alpha value.
+* **RGBA Predefined Color Palette** - a dynamic palette of colors defined from one of five (5) predefined color palettes, plus alpha value.
 * **RGBA Random Color Palette** - a dynamic palette of random colors defined with optional hue and luminosity constraints, plus alpha value.
-* **RGBA Font** - defined with tty font name, size, and RGBA color
+* **RGBA Font** - defined with tty font name, size, and RGBA color.

 There are seven types for displaying text and shapes.
 * **RGBA Text** - defined with RGBA Font and optional RGBA background color.